SriniVest/TaBERT/README.md

 # TaBERT: Learning Contextual Representations for Natural Language Utterances and Structured Tables

+This repository contains source code for the [`TaBERT` model](https://arxiv.org/), a pre-trained language model for learning joint representations of natural language utterances and (semi-)structured tables for semantic parsing. `TaBERT` is pre-trained on a massive corpus of 26M Web tables and their associated natural language context, and could be used as a drop-in replacement of a semantic parsers original encoder to compute representations for utterances and table schemas (columns).

 ## Installation

-First, install the conda environment `pytorch` with supporting libraries.
+First, install the conda environment `tabert` with supporting libraries.

 ```bash
 bash scripts/setup_env.sh